 |KEY POINTS: HCV SCREENING IN ADOLESCENTS AND YOUNG ADULTS|

 Intranasal drug use: In a systematic review of 28 studies on the prevalence of HCV in noninjecting drug users who smoked, sniffed, or snorted such drugs as heroin, powder or crack cocaine, or methamphetamine, investigators found HCV prevalence rates ranging from 2.3% to 35.3% [15,16].
 Among noninjecting drug users, sharing of oral and nasal drug use equipment is associated with an increased risk of HCV infection [17-19].
-In addition, blood and HCV RNA have been confirmed in the nasal secretions and drug-sniffing paraphernalia of HCV-infected intranasal drug users .
+In addition, blood and HCV RNA have been confirmed in the nasal secretions and drug-sniffing paraphernalia of intranasal drug users with HCV infection .

 Sexual transmission: Because many with HCV infection have a history of drug use, estimation of sexual transmission is a challenge (as reviewed in ).
 Sexual transmission of HCV among monogamous heterosexual couples is infrequent.
 The estimated maximum prevalence of HCV infection among sex partners of individuals with chronic HCV infection was only 1.2%, and the maximum incidence of HCV transmission through sex contact was 0.07% per year or approximately 1 per 190,000 sexual contacts .
 Sexual transmission risk increases in the setting of multiple partners, STIs, HIV, and exposure to blood .
 Several reports have demonstrated isolated outbreaks of sexual HCV transmission among MSM with HIV infection who engage in receptive anal intercourse [12,23-25].
-In a report from New York City on sexual transmission among HIV-infected MSM with no previous history of injection drug use, new HCV infections were highly correlated with receptive anal intercourse, engaging in sex while using methamphetamine, or participating in group sex .
+In a report from New York City on sexual transmission among MSM with HIV and no previous history of injection drug use, new HCV infections were highly correlated with receptive anal intercourse, engaging in sex while using methamphetamine, or participating in group sex .

 History of incarceration: Incarcerated populations are a significant but declining portion of the HCV epidemic in the United States [26-28].
 A study from 2009 to 2013 at two maximum-security prisons in New York State estimated an HCV prevalence of 10.1%; injection drug use, being the partner of a PWID, and HIV diagnosis were most strongly associated with HCV infection .
 In 2015, 22.2% of newly reported cases of chronic or acute HCV infection in New York State (excluding New York City) had a reported history of incarceration .
 In New York City, the rate of newly reported chronic HCV infection in 2015 was 86.3 per 100,000.
 In the incarcerated population of the city, the rate was 964.3 per 100,000 for the same year .